LindeEugen/CNI-SC/README.md

 "alarm_500.txt" is the Alarm causal network with sample numbers of 500.

 <*Notice* >
 There may be crashes of the Matlab software depending on the version of Matlab or the hardware of the computer, the user can first step run multiple times and then use the continue button to complete the code, if MALTAB crashed, reset and try step run again.
-Make sure the MATLAB is the newer version.
+Please make sure the MATLAB is the newer version.